anahitasocial/anahita-standard/README.md

 Run `php anahita.php` in the root of your project and you should be able to see list of commands.

-Run `php anahita.php init`.
+Run `php anahita.php site:init`.
 This will initializes your installation.
 This command will prompt you for database information.
 Once entered it will create and initializes the database.

 Once completed, the login credentials are displayed.Take a note of them.